Introduction to Machine Learning in Python with scikit-learn (video series)

 - How does machine learning "work"?

-Setting up Python for machine learning: scikit-learn and IPython Notebook (video, notebook, blog post)
+Setting up Python for machine learning: scikit-learn and Jupyter Notebook (video, notebook)

 - What are the benefits and drawbacks of scikit-learn?